danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   <figcaption>Finding the ARN of the Lambda Authorizer</figcaption>
 </figure>

-We'll need this to configure the Account API in the next and final part.
+We'll need this to configure the Account API in the next part.

 ## Implementing the Account API